Nash equilibrium in a singular stochastic game between two renewable power producers with price impact: Continuous game

 Then $\contr^{\star}$ is a Nash equilibrium and

 where $I^{\star}\in\mathcal{I}(\bar y)$ is the unique admissible control such that

-in accordance with Definition \ref{def:markov_strategy}. \end{theorem} To prove Theorem \ref{th:verific_th} we need some preliminary results.
-Lemma \ref{lem:boundary} below guarantees that the value function is smooth outside a set of probability zero.
-This would be clear if the law of $(X^{x,y,I},Y^{y,I})$ were absolutely continuous with respect to the Lebesgue measure, however the marginal law of $Y^{y,I}$ is not, a priori, absolutely continuous, and no information is available for the joint law of the process.
-We we do exploit is the monotonicity of $F, Y^{y,I}$ and the fact that $I$ is optimal with respect of F. This allows us to prove an ad hoc It\^o formula, accounting for the lack of regularity in the proof of the verification theorem.
+in agreement with Definition \ref{def:markov_strategy}. \end{theorem} To prove Theorem \ref{th:verific_th} we need some preliminary results.
+Lemma \ref{lem:boundary} below guarantees that the pair $(X^{x,y,I}_t,Y^{y,I}_t)$ takes values, almost surely, on a set where the value function is smooth.
+This would be clear if the law of $(X^{x,y,I}_t,Y^{y,I}_t)$ were absolutely continuous with respect to the Lebesgue measure; however the marginal law of $Y^{y,I}_t$ is not, a priori, absolutely continuous, and no information is available for the joint law of the process.
+What we do exploit is the monotonicity of $F$ (see Definition \ref{def:admissible_boundary}) and of $Y^{y,I}$ (see Eq. \eqref{eq:def_strat_ammiss}) and the fact that $I$ is optimal with respect to $F$.
+This allows us to prove an {\em ad hoc} It\^o formula, accounting for the lack of regularity in the proof of the verification theorem. \begin{lemma} {Let $\{i,j\}$ be a permutation of $\{ 1,2 \}$, let $F$ be a $j$-admissible boundary, and $(\bar x, \bar y)\in \R\times {D}$.} If $I\in \cI(\bar y)$ is {$j$-optimal with respect to $F$ and $(\bar x, \bar y)$}, then we have